fubar2/pcapGrok/README.md

 - tables of traffic including all available identifying data for each host

 ## Purpose
-Understanding network traffic from IoT devices can be made easier using network graphs and scapy has some inbuilt visualisations.
+Understanding network traffic from IoT devices is easier with network communication graphs.
+Scapy has some inbuilt visualisations.
-Seeing the packets at different layers is a good first level clarification and this was the thing about PcapVis that was so clever.
+Seeing the packets at different layers is a good first level clarification and PcapVis provided the basis for this application.
+Mateusz' insight made the images far more comprehensible to me because drawing the information flows separately for each of three layers makes much more immediate sense.
-Mateusz insight made the images far more comprehensible to me because drawing the information flows separately for each of three layers makes much more immediate sense.
+Adding annotation to the graph labels and colouring remote nodes violet helps improve the utility of images.
+Filtering graphs on protocol and on mac addresses helps focus on the traffic of interest, effectively reducing noise from irrelevant chatter among other devices during the packet capture period.

 ## Features
 - Draws network topology graphs.
 2 = device (mac) traffic flows: 3 = ip traffic flows, 4 = tcp/udp traffic flows
 - Graph node labels show host FQDN, country and city if available from maxminddb and socket.getfqdn.
 Otherwise "asn_description" from whois data is shown.
 Very informative when there is traffic to and from cloud providers, since they are nearly always identified.
+Violet nodes are outside the LAN.
 - Edges drawn in thickness proportional to traffic volume
 - Filtering by *mac address* allows focus on a single device at all layers.
 This removes noise and chatter from other devices obscuring the network graph of interest.
 - Filtering by *protocol* using either whitelist or blacklist - eg ARP, UDP, NTP, RTP...